shashikg/X-Vector-Based-Speaker-Diarization/README.md

 ![hypothesis](https://user-images.githubusercontent.com/45726064/117957270-8623d300-b337-11eb-9e4c-15751fb2ac9e.png)

-## ipynb Notebook Files
-- **DEC_ResAE.ipynb:** To evaluate the DER score for the DEC models described in the report.
-Use the link available in Tutorial section to open it on google colab
-- **ExtractVAD.ipynb:** Used to extract and save all the VAD mapping for the audio files in VoxConverse dataset.
-- **ExtractXvectors.ipynb:** Used to precompute X-vectors for the audio files in VoxConverse dataset and save it into a zip file to use it in the DiarizationDataset.
-- **Baseline.ipynb:** To evaluate the DER score for the baseline models described in the report.
-Use the link available in the Tutorial section to open it on google colab.

 ## Live Demo on Google Colab
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1w1-BD2XLW3oz6kG5YqNZEMoalgIKqp8b?usp=sharing)

+## ipynb Notebook Files
+- **Baseline<DATASET_NAME>.ipynb:** To evaluate the DER score for the baseline models described in the report.
+- **Compare_Spectral_vs_DEC_<DATASET_PARAM>.ipynb:** To evaluate the DER score for the DEC models described in the report and compare it against the Spectral clustering method.
+- **TrainAutoEncoder.ipynb:** Output notebook file for training the AutoEncoder of the DEC model.
+- **ExtractVAD.ipynb:** Used to extract and save all the VAD mapping for the audio files.
+- **ExtractXvectors.ipynb:** Used to precompute X-vectors for the audio files and save it into a zip file to use it in the DiarizationDataset.

 ## API Documentation
+Documentation and details about functions isnide the core module.
 ### Index

 - [Defined in: utils.py](documentations/Documentation_Model.md/#utils.py)